 Since then we have introduced FotoWare to customers in Australia and New Zealand.
 Our clients are in industries such as:

 - Museums and Art Galleries

 - Printing and Publishing

-@From the left: Mark Curach and Michael Dorgan at Pivotal, Andreas Gnutzmann at FotoWare
+From left to right: Mark Curach and Michael Dorgan (Pivotal), Andreas Gnutzmann (FotoWare)